axiosvisuals/generator-axios-lambda/README.md

 ### Encrypting secrets

 With this example, we'll use AWS KMS to store an encrypted copy of our API keys and then decrypt it on the fly with the Lambda function.
+AWS MFA must be enabled to create the CMK.

 1. [Create a customer master key (CMK) in KMS](http://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) and note the keyId that is automatically generated.